I don’t think I really thought very deeply about food - apart from the need to eat it - until I was in my very late teens.

 In the end, I gave up.
 No more clubs.

 In the end, I gave up.
 No more clubs.
 I told myself that if I made an extra effort with my appearance I could hide the weight gain.
-Or that maybe I just wasn't meant to be one of those people who was lucky enough to like the way I looked.
+After all, I was tall so I could hide it (eye roll).
+Maybe I just wasn't meant to be one of those people who was lucky enough to like the way I looked.
 I just felt that nothing should be that hard - life was hard enough as it was.

 From that point on, my weight continued to increase.